by2waysprojects/metasploit-db/README.md

-# ✨ Cyber Threat Intelligence Database for WordPress and PHP Exploits ✨
+# ✨ CTI Database for WordPress and PHP Exploits ✨

 This repository contains an application designed to capture and store data related to **WordPress** and **PHP exploits** in a **Neo4j database**, aiding in Cyber Threat Intelligence (CTI) to help mitigate potential attacks.
-Exploit data is gathered through network traffic captures, analyzed, and saved into a graph database structure.
-The system is implemented using **Go** and **Python** and is deployable via Docker Compose.
+Exploit data is gathered through automated execution of Metasploit modules, with network traffic captures analyzed and saved into a graph database structure.
+The focus is placed on identifying and analyzing Layer 7 (application layer) HTTP traffic, particularly for web applications.

 ---

 ## 🌐 Features

 - ⚖️ **Graph-based Threat Intelligence**: Organizes exploit data into relationships for better attack pattern analysis.
-- ⚡ **Focus on WordPress and PHP Exploits**: Derived from captured traffic.
+- ⚡ **Focus on Layer 7 HTTP Traffic**: Targets exploits in web applications, such as WordPress and PHP vulnerabilities.
-- ⌛ **Fast and Scalable**: Leverages the Neo4j graph database for rapid querying and visualization.
+- ⏳ **Fast and Scalable**: Leverages the Neo4j graph database for rapid querying and visualization.
 - 🌍 **Dockerized Environment**: Easy installation and setup using Docker Compose.

 ---